Charles Talbot, 1st Duke of Shrewsbury: Under Charles II and James II

-On his father's death he succeeded to the Earldom of Shrewsbury, received an appointment in the household of Charles II, and served in the army under James II.
-Nonetheless, in 1687 he was in correspondence with the Prince of Orange, and he was one of the seven signatories of the letter of invitation to William in the following year.
-He contributed towards defraying the expenses of the projected invasion, and having crossed to Holland to join William, he landed with him in England in November 1688 during the Glorious Revolution.
+Shrewsbury was summoned to the House of Lords in 1680 and three years later was appointed Gentleman-Extraordinary of the Bedchamber, suggesting he was in favour at the court of Charles II.
+With the accession in 1685 of James II, Shrewsbury was appointed a captain and then colonel in order to defeat the Monmouth Rebellion, but he resigned his commission in January 1687 after refusing to bow to pressure from James to convert back to the Catholic faith.
+In that year he entered in correspondence with the Prince of Orange; Shrewsbury's home became a meeting place for the opposition to James II and he was one of the seven signatories of the letter of invitation to William in June 1688.
+In September he fled England for Holland and returned with William to England in November.
+Shrewsbury was influential in the making of the Revolution Settlement, arguing strongly in favour of recognising William and Mary as sovereigns.

-The Glorious Revolution and William III
+William III

-Shrewsbury became Secretary of State for the Southern Department in the first administration of William and Mary, succeeding his uncle the Earl of Middleton, but he resigned from office in 1690 when the Tories gained the upper hand in parliament.
+After the ascension of William and Mary, Shrewsbury regained his regiment, received the lieutenancies of Hertfordshire and Worcestershire, and became Secretary of State for the Southern Department, succeeding his uncle the Earl of Middleton.
+Shrewsbury resigned from William's government in 1690 due to ill health and his opposition to the dissolution of Parliament and the dropping of the Bill that would have required an oath abjuring James as King.
 While in opposition he brought forward the Triennial Bill, to which the King initially refused assent.
-In 1694 he again became Secretary of State; but there is evidence that as early as 1690, when he resigned, he had made overtures to the Jacobites and was in correspondence with James at his court in exile at Saint Germain, though it has been stated on the other hand that these relations were entered upon with William's full connivance, for reasons of policy.
+In 1694 he again became Secretary of State and was prominent in persuading the House of Commons to vote for the funds needed for William's war against France; but there is evidence that as early as 1690, when he resigned, he had made overtures to the Jacobites and was in correspondence with James at his court in exile at Saint Germain, though it has been stated on the other hand that these relations were entered upon with William's full connivance, for reasons of policy.
 Others aver that Shrewsbury himself was unaware of the King's knowledge and toleration, which would explain the terrifying letters he was in the habit of penning to him.

 However this may be, William affected to have no suspicion of Shrewsbury's loyalty, although often presented with evidence against him.
 On 30 April 1694 Shrewsbury was created Marquess of Alton and Duke of Shrewsbury, and he acted as one of the regents during the King's absence from England in the two following years.
 In 1696 definite accusations of treason were brought against him by Sir John Fenwick, which William immediately communicated to Shrewsbury; and about this time the Secretary of State took but a small part in public business, again professing his anxiety to resign.
+As Lord Lieutenant of Worcestershire, he served as Colonel of the Worcestershire Militia in 1697.
 His plea of ill health was a genuine one, and in 1700 the King reluctantly consented to his retirement into private life.